All About Neck Pain

 Are you sat at a desk all day?
 Could Your Posture be better?
 Do you have rounded shoulders?

-Postural problems like you see in the image above is typical amongst anyone spending a significant proportion of their day at a desk.
-You probably will recognise a few colleagues at your workplace with this sort of rounded shoulders posture.
-As the head moves forwards you magnify its weight and pressure exerted on the cervical spine.
+Postural problems are typical amongst anyone spending a significant proportion of their day at a desk.
+You will probably recognise a few colleagues at your workplace with the typical rounded shoulders posture.
+As the head moves forwards you magnify its weight and pressure exerted on the cervical spine and surrounding muscles.

 No Wonder Your Neck Muscles Are Tight And Tired!